 The 2022 Annual Identity Exposure Report identified some staggering statistics concerning passwords:

-● 1.7 billion credentials (combinations of email address and password or username and password) were exploited by cybercriminals in 2021
+● 1.7 billion credentials (combinations of email address and password or username and password) were exploited by hackers in 2021

 ● 70% of users were still using compromised passwords a year later